isabella232/magic-helpdesk-implementation/README.md

 Terraform is used to provision resources required for the static website.

-Access to the [BAS AWS account](https://gitlab.data.bas.ac.uk/WSF/bas-aws) is needed to provisioning these resources.
+Access to the [BAS AWS account](https://gitlab.data.bas.ac.uk/WSF/bas-aws) (internal) is needed to provisioning these resources.

 **Note:** This provisioning should have already been performed (and applies globally).
 If changes are made to this provisioning it only needs to be applied once.